easy-graph/easy-graph.github.io/docs/_sources/hypergraph.rst.txt

-Example of Hypergraph
+Examples of Hypergraph
 ========

-This part offers three examples on how to analyze hypergraph with **EasyGraph**.
+We briefly introduce the fundamental properties, basic operations, and node classification task on hypergraph with **EasyGraph**.

 Basic Properties and Operation of Hypergraph
 -------------------------